zhanggbj/bosh-softlayer-baremetal-server-release/README.md

 **Releases and stemcells**
 -------------
-Except this release,  following releases are also required.
+The following releases are dependencies.

 - [postgres](http://bosh.io/releases/github.com/cloudfoundry/postgres-release)
 - [bosh-softlayer-cpi](http://bosh.io/releases/github.com/cloudfoundry-incubator/bosh-softlayer-cpi-release)

-SoftLayer light stemcell is needed for deployment and can be found in [bosh.io](http://bosh.io/)
+SoftLayer light stemcell is needed for deployment and can be found the [latest version](https://bosh.io/d/stemcells/bosh-softlayer-xen-ubuntu-trusty-go_agent) on bosh.io.

 **Bootstrap on SoftLayer**
 -------------
 You can use bosh-init from BOSH community to bootstrap a pool server on SoftLayer.

+> **Warning:** To fully enable virtual guest pooling on SoftLayer, except deploying a pool server, you also need to make director to connect to it and enable pooling feature.
+Please refer to guide on [bosh-softlayer-cpi-release](https://github.com/cloudfoundry-incubator/bosh-softlayer-cpi-release).

+> **Note:**
+> In bosh CLI v2, bosh-init is deprecated and use `bosh create-env` instead.

 - To install bosh-init, please refer to [install-bosh-init](http://bosh.io/docs/install-bosh-init.html) and its usage can be found in [using-bosh-init](http://bosh.io/docs/using-bosh-init.html).
 > **Note:**